 Fertility: This plum is self-fertile so no other plum is required to produce fruit

-Please choose which root stock you require from the drop down list below, this will determine final height of the tree, otherwise final heights can also be controlled by container size or pruning.
+Please choose which rootstock you require from the drop-down list below, this will determine the final height of the tree, otherwise, final heights can also be controlled by container size or pruning.

 See What Our Customers Are Saying About Our Victoria Plum Tree

 All trees now arrived and safely in the soil Thankyou !I am going to order two more different types so hopefully they too will be grown soon.
 Best wishes Shirley 0818

 Alan, Tree arrived today, perfect, thanks.
 Nick 0718